On a whim, we visited the Museum of Us.

 We found out that we most definitely would.

 After that, we went to the Japanese Friendship Garden.
 Again, we were rampant.

-I was jumping around on the rock paths, Naleiah was turning around every second to admire something new, and Em was on the phone with a shop that said they could fit her in if she came within a couple of hours.
+I was jumping around on the rock paths, Naleiah was turning around every second to admire something new, and Em was on the phone with a shop that said could fit her in if she came in a couple of hours.

-So we ordered a ride, got back to the Airbnb, made a quick change and ate some food, and made our way to the shop.
+So we ordered a ride, got back to the Airbnb, made a quick change and ate some food, and we’re on our way to the shop.

 Naleiah and I sat in the waiting room for a couple hours and we all played Uno on iMessage.

-She said getting the tattoo felt like long cat scratches from a cat that hates your fricken guts.
+She said getting the tattoo felt like long cat scratches from a cat that hates you’re fricken guts.

 We rushed to go to a place called Gossip Grill, which we had been extremely excited to go to since the beginning of the planning process for the trip.
 I’m pretty sure it’s the whole reason we decided to go in the first place.

 But, we wouldn’t be the stars of an early 2000’s Rom-Com if everything went our way.

 We didn’t know that they didn’t seat underage guests after 9pm, and so, with the pity of a nice security guard who tried everything to get us a table anyways, and the tiniest bit of sorrow, we headed over to Baja Betty’s.